sleeplesseditor/ShortenMyLink/README.md

 # ShortenMyLink

-This is a further experiment in using Meteor with React, as part of Stephen Grider's course on Udemy.
+This is a further experiment in using Meteor with React, as part of Stephen Grider's course on [Udemy](http://www.udemy.com/meteor-react-tutorial).
+The app shortens URLs, and features link validation.

 To get the app up and running, follow these steps: